Layton Williams: Career

 He was offered the part as Young Michael Jackson in the West End musical Thriller – Live where he did a few performances before he outgrew the role.
 Williams became well known to a TV audience as the character Kylie – acting, dancing and singing in the 2008 to 2009 BBC Two comedy Beautiful People, series 1 and 2.
 From 2012 to 2014, he played Stephen Carmichael in the BBC comedy Bad Education and also appeared in the 2015 spinoff film.
 Williams returned to the show for the 2022 reunion special and became the co-lead of the show's fourth series alongside Charlie Wernham.

 Williams went on tour with Matthew Bourne's show The Car Man.
 Following that he performed the part of Duane in Hairspray the Musical 2015–2016 tour.
 He announced that he would also be in the new 20th anniversary cast of Rent which toured the UK from October 2016.
 Layton landed the lead role in the hit musical Everybody's Talking About Jamie in the Apollo Theatre in London's West End, where he would play the role of Jamie for 11 months.
 In August 2019, it was announced Williams would be joining the tour cast of the musical, which was postponed due to the coronavirus pandemic, but later resumed in 2021.
 The production also made its US premiere at the Ahmanson Theatre in Los Angeles in January 2022 where Williams played also Jamie.

 In August 2023, Williams was announced as a contestant on the twenty-first series of Strictly Come Dancing.
 He was partnered with professional dancer Nikita Kuzmin.
 They achieved not only their first perfect 40 score, but the first of the whole series in Musicals week, which they followed up with another one in the semi-finals, as well as two in the final.
 They finished as joint runners-up, alongside Bobby Brazier and Dianne Buswell, losing to winners Ellie Leach and Vito Coppola.

 From 3 June to 21 September 2024, Williams played the Emcee in Cabaret at the Kit Kat Club at the Playhouse Theatre opposite Rhea Norwood as Sally Bowles.

 Williams then originated the role of Iceberg in the West End premiere of Titanique at the Criterion Theatre in December 2024, which earned him a Laurence Olivier Award for Best Actor in a Supporting Role in a Musical for his performance.
+He reprised the role for the Broadway transfer for the show at the St. James Theatre in March 2026, which earned him a nomination for Best Featured Actor in a Musical at the 79th Tony Awards.